liuyehcf/BlogSource/_posts/Cpp-Tools-GDB.md

 1. `lldb -c <core> <binary>`: Analyze core file
 1. `list -<count>`: Print previous `<count>` lines
 1. `lldb <binary> -- <args>`
+1. `process handle -p true -s false SIGSEGV`
+    * When debugging process with JNI, you may receive many interruptions from `libjvm.so`, like `stop reason = signal SIGSEGV: address access protected`, which is truly annoying, so you can use this to ignore them

 # 7 Reference